huguyasu19870/CLI-Calculator/README.md

 # CLI-Calculator
-Order-of-operation compliant Calculator that uses Comman-line Interface to interact with its users.
+Order-of-operation compliant Calculator that uses Command-line Interface to interact with its users.

 ## Roadmap
 Currently, I have six versions planned;